Treatment for Ankle Fractures in Spring & Houston, TX

-When one or more of the bones in your ankle joint (tibia, fibula, and talus) are broken, it’s said that you’ve suffered a broken ankle or an ankle fracture.
+When one or more of the bones in your ankle joint (tibia, fibula, and talus) break, it’s said that you’ve suffered a broken ankle or an ankle fracture.
 This type of fracture frequently includes damages to your ankle’s ligaments as well as the bone.
 Your ligaments are what hold your ankle bones and joint in position.
-A fracture taking place at the end of your fibula is called a lateral malleolus fracture, or if both your tibia and fibula are broken, it’s called a bimalleolar fracture.
-Generally speaking, the more bones that are broken, the more serious the injury.
+A fracture taking place at the end of your fibula is called a lateral malleolus fracture.
+If both your tibia and fibula break, it is considered a bimalleolar fracture.
+Generally speaking, the more bones that break, the more serious the injury.
 Our seasoned team will take a look at your fracture and determine its severity.
-We will work diligently to provide you with the necessary treatments based on the location and extent of the fracture.
+We will work diligently to provide you with the necessary treatments based on the fracture’s location and extent.
 Common causes of this type of injury include:

 - Twisting the ankle